Linda K Sienkiewicz

 The specials at a local restaurant the other evening were called “A Taste of New Orleans,” and my Blackened Twin Filets Diablo with jumbo shrimp, tomato butter, white wine, herbs and white cheddar grits didn’t disappoint.
 Far more interesting, however was the portrait of one of my favorite local writers, the late Elmore Leonard, which hung above the booth where we sat at Kruse and Muer on Main.

-I told my husband how much I admired Leonard.
+I told the husband how much I admired Leonard.
 So many writers in the Detroit literary community would agree that “Dutch” Leonard was generous, friendly, and willing to share his knowledge.

 “That was John Updike.
 Not Leonard,” I said.